tweag/nickel/doc/manual/syntax.md

 > m%"Well, if this isn't a multiline string?
   Yes it is, indeed it is"%
-"Well, if this isn't a multiline string?
-Yes it is, indeed it is"
+"Well, if this isn't a multiline string?\n  Yes it is, indeed it is"

 > "Hello" ++ "World"
 "HelloWorld"